When Main Water Lines Go Bad

 What to Do

-Before making any decisions regarding the replacement of your main water line, including whether or not this replacement is essential, it is important to get the counsel of an experienced plumber first.
-This includes determining whether or not this replacement is necessary.
+Before making any decisions regarding the replacement of your main water line, including whether this replacement is essential, it is important to get the counsel of an experienced plumber first.
+This includes determining whether this replacement is necessary.
 If your home’s mainline is constructed of iron or, even more dangerously, lead, a plumber will advise you to get a new one and replace the old one.
 Pipes made of iron are susceptible to developing rust, which can lead to lead corrosion, which is exceedingly harmful to human health.
 Most of today’s brand-new water lines are fabricated from either polyvinyl chloride or copper (PVC).

 The passage of time is of the utmost importance if it turns out that you are dealing with a security breach at the moment.
 If the line’s condition is generally satisfactory, fixing it rather than replacing it would be the more cost-effective course of action.
 But since any job can include digging up the lawn, breaking up concrete, or even cutting down trees, it is frequently advisable to pursue total replacement if there is a reasonable likelihood that you will need to take that step within the next 10 to 20 years.
 This is because either of those jobs may involve one of those responsibilities.